cforall/llheap/README.md

 **Return:** address of the old or new storage with the specified new size or NULL if size is zero.

 ### `void * amemalign( size_t alignment, size_t dimension, size_t elemSize )`
 extends aalloc and memalign for allocating an aligned dynamic array of objects.
-Sets sticky alignment property
+Sets sticky alignment property.

 **Parameters:**